Eyebrow Lift in Brazil: rejuvenate your look without an artificial appearance

 Does the surgery hurt a lot?

 The pain is surprisingly mild in most cases.
 Patients report more of a feeling of pressure or pulling in the forehead than actual pain.
-Common pain relievers manage discomfort well in the first few days.
+Over-the-counter pain medication manages discomfort well in the first few days.
 The feeling of temporary numbness in the forehead and scalp is more bothersome than the pain itself.

 How long does the result of a brow lift last?